efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 - The **$f_j$** term in the first part of the equation (i.e., forward sum) <u>increases increamentally the centrality scores assigned to scenes as the story moves on and we go to later sections of the narrative</u>.

-- The **$f_i$** term in the second part of the equation (i.e., backward sum) <u>increases the scores of the scenes that act as TPs</u>.
+- The **$f_i$** term in the second part of the equation (i.e., backward sum) <u>increases the scores of the scenes that are probable TP events</u>.

 **Supervised via latent structure representations**

 Criteria for selecting summary scenes:

-1. <u>Content</u>: again contextualized scene representation
+1. <u>Content</u>: Contextualized scene representations.

-2. <u>New definition of salience</u>: Unlike previous approaches that define salience as the degree of the scene's similarity with a single global document representation, we measure the <u>scene's salience as the degree of its similarity with the storyline identified in the latent space</u>.
-The representation of each key event that delinate the episode's storyline is mainly influenced by a few scenes.
+2. <u>Salience</u>: We introduce a **new definition** for salience. <u>We explicitly measure the scene's similarity with the storyline of the episode, as identified in the latent space by the 5 TP events</u>.
+Hence, in our case we use different vectors in order to represent different important plot points instead of assuming that there is one main topic that can be encoded into a single vector.
+Moreove, only a few scenes are identified as important and contribute to the representation of each key event.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/new_summer_supervised.gif" height="200">